The Glucose Never Lies®

 3. Diabetes educator who empowers people with type 1 diabetes.

-I work full-time as a Diabetes Dietitian, volunteer as lead diabetes dietitian for Children with Diabetes, and write this blog.
+I work full-time as a Diabetes Dietitian, volunteer for many Diabetes events, and write this blog.
 Any more time invested will remove my soul from the most important game, being a great husband and father.

 Next step?
-Start building the Foundations or read Principles of the blog.
+Start building the Foundations or read the Principles of the blog.